Charles Dudley Warner: Biography

 Warner was born of Puritan descent in Plainfield, Massachusetts.
 From the ages of six to fourteen he lived in Charlemont, Massachusetts, the place and time revisited in his book Being a Boy (1877).
 He then moved to Cazenovia, New York, and in 1851 graduated from Hamilton College in Clinton, New York.

 He worked with a surveying party in Missouri and then studied law at the University of Pennsylvania.
 He moved to Chicago, where he practiced law from 1856 to 1860, when he relocated to Connecticut to become assistant editor of The Hartford Press.
 By 1861 he had become editor, a position he held until 1867, when the paper merged into The Hartford Courant and he became co-editor with Joseph R. Hawley.
+In an 1861 editorial at the Press Warner was the first to propose creating the holiday Flag Day.

 In 1884, he joined the editorial staff of Harper's Magazine, for which he conducted The Editor's Drawer until 1892, when he took charge of The Editor's Study.

 Warner traveled widely, lectured frequently, and was actively interested in prison reform, city park supervision, and other movements for the public good.
 He was the first president of the National Institute of Arts and Letters, and, at the time of his death, was president of the American Social Science Association.

 He first attracted attention with the reflective sketches in My Summer in a Garden (1870).
 First published as a series in The Hartford Courant, these sketches were popular for their abounding and refined humor and mellow personal charm, their love of the outdoors, their suggestive comment on life and affairs, and their delicately finished style, qualities that suggested the work of Washington Irving.
 In 1873, the work Warner is known for today, the novel he wrote with Mark Twain, was published.
 Called The Gilded Age: A Tale of Today, it gave that era of American history its name.